joshuasegovia/joshuasegovia.github.io/index.md

 ## About Me

 I look forward to combining my backround in healthcare with my current studies in computer science to create products that are both patient-centric and user-friendly.
-In my free time, I play soccer and built keyboards.
+In my free time, I play soccer and build keyboards.
 I am also a black belt in Taekowondo.

 ## About My Advisor